zbyju/obsidian/3. Complex notes/Databases/TPC Benchmarks.md

 - $/tpsE - bank for buck

 # TPC-H
-Benchmark for decision support = OLAP
+Benchmark for decision support = OLAP.
+It simulates an environment where users run ad-hoc queries on a large dataset.
+They are designed to simulate real-world decision support scenarios - aggregating, joining and sorting large volumes of data.
+It focus on read-only queries.

+Output:
+- QphH - Queries per

 #TPC-benchmarks